edsun123/ARTour_Project/README.md

 **How To Run**
 1. Open `ARtour/ARtour.xcworkspace` in Xcode
-2. Connect the iPhone to the computer and run the application on the iPhone
+2. Connect the iPhone to the computer and run the application on the iPhone.
+The application requires the use of the phone's current location for GPS navigation

 **Current Status**
 * This version has the AR framework already built-in and the destination of Photonics is hard coded in